 Karate is also a great art to help you sharpen your focus.
 This means that even if you are struggling to focus at work, you may find it a great way to develop coping or focusing mechanisms.

-Do you have any interesting or fun facts about karate that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about karate?
+Share them in the comments below!